kaikue/Oceania/README.md

 - Button does not function correctly when run from Game.py
     - problem with global variables- make designated launcher class
 - Structures can only be in one chunk (and overwrite each other all the time)
+	- also messes up entity generation
 - Pause game when opening GUIs (like inventory)
     - Pause game at all
 - Save player inventory in state file
 - Don't render giant blocks in player's hand- use smaller ones
 	- should these (and the itemdrop versions) use the high-res tiny textures or smaller pixelated ones?
-	- need to manually draw smaller versions because naturally scaling them looks bad
+	- might need to manually draw smaller versions because naturally scaling them looks bad
-	- could also just crop out a center piece of the tile
 - Finish magic staff
 - Player animation
 - Block breaking particles